Privacy Policy

 • contact information including email address and telephone number;

-• basic employment details; and
+• basic employment details;

-• more detailed information about your employment.
-For example, the department, function or team you work in, the grade or level of your employment, your line manager, the length of employment and professional experience, your objectives / goals and your progression against those objectives;
+• Depending on the service we provide to you as an individual or your company, we may also request more detailed information about your employment.
+For example, the department, function, or team you work in, the grade or level of your employment, the length of employment and professional experience and goals.

 We may collect personal data in the following ways: